minorities.Rmd

 For example the city with the highest Japanese population is Vancouver, the highest Arab population is Montreal, and the highest in all other visible minorities is Toronto (which is second highest in the other two).

-For this data, a more interesting serial axes layout is the radial layout.
+layout.
 Select this in the loon inspector or from the command line execute

 Now the axes are arranged in the same order but radially with the zero at the centre and the maximum values at the radial axis extremes.
 Radial axes allow the curve to be closed which gives each city a distinctive shape according to its distribution of visible minorities.
 Toronto, for example, is clearly the largest (and nearly convex) shape.
 Montreal and Vancouver are also large and distinctive, as selecting them will reveal.

 These shapes can be also be used as glyphs in a scatterplot which allows them to be visually separated.
-For example, we can use the features of a scatterplot to place these figures in roughly east to west order using long.
+For example, we can use the features of a scatterplot to place these figures in roughly east to west order using long

 First create a new scatterplot, then add serial axes as alternative glyphs for the points.
-To emphasize shape the glyphs are drawn filled in with showArea=TRUE.
+To emphasize shape the glyphs are drawn filled in with showArea=TRUE

 # Produce grid of star glyphs